Population Health Hub Download this section

 Previous editions may be found here:

-January 2023: The Population Health Hub has produced an asthma pack investigating the risk factors and impact the disease has on the lives of York residents.
-The data pack can be found by clicking here.
+The Population Health Hub has produced an asthma pack investigating the risk factors and impact the disease has on the lives of York residents.
+The data pack can be found by clicking here: Asthma Data Pack

 As part of work investigating the growing winter pressures and the cost of living crisis, the population health hub created the Cost of Living Crisis in York: Understanding and Reducing the Health Impacts data pack.
 This provides information about people in York whose health is likely to be affected by the cost of living crisis.
 This includes people living with respiratory conditions who may be at risk of harm from winter and cold homes.

 In 2021, colleagues from the Humber and North Yorkshire Integrated Care Board (ICB) undertook work in the management of type 2 diabetes in York.
-A report can be found here.
+A report can be found here: York Population Health Management Diabetes Project Summary

 The Primary Care Mortality Database allows authorised users to access mortality data provided at the registration of a death.
 This includes: